Skip to main content

 Metabolic and Systemic Influences on Cardiac Function

 Cardiac output is not solely determined by the heart’s direct performance but is also significantly influenced by broader metabolic health and systemic inflammation.
 Testosterone plays a role in regulating these factors.
-Low endogenous testosterone concentrations are associated with a higher incidence of and mortality.
+Low endogenous testosterone concentrations are associated with a higher incidence of cardiovascular events and mortality.
 This association suggests that optimizing testosterone levels may indirectly support cardiovascular health by improving related metabolic parameters.

 Testosterone’s influence on cardiac output extends from direct myocardial effects to broad metabolic and vascular benefits.